medizininformatik-initiative/mii-dsf-processes/mii-dsf-processes-docker-test-setup/README.md

 127.0.0.1	cos
 ```

-*A total of four console windows are required.
-Start docker-compose commands from
+*A total of five console windows are required.
+Start docker-compose commands for consoles 1 to 4 from
 sub-folder:* `mii-dsf-processes/mii-dsf-processes-docker-test-setup`

 Console 1: Start DIC HAPI FHIR Server